melezhik/swat-app-docsisious/README.md

 # swat-yars

-[swat](https://github.com/melezhik/swat) black box tests for DOCSIS config file editor
+[swat](https://github.com/melezhik/swat) black box tests for DOCSIS config file editor:

+* create a simple config structure and save it for latter
+* check if a created config structure contains desired text
+* download resulted config as binary file
+* check if file exists, has none zero bytes and is binary

 # install